djjudas21/puppet-pam_shield/README.md

 This module install pam_shield brute-force protection for sshd.
 It was developed for use with CentOS and by extension should work on Red Hat, Scientific and Fedora.
 It has not been tested with Debian or Ubuntu.

+Note: Version 2.0.0 is exactly the same as 1.1.2, except that it requires `puppet/selinux`
+>= 1.0.0, which is not backwards compatible with `puppet/selinux` < 1.0.0.
+Test carefully
+before upgrading `puppet/selinux`, because everything that calls it to load a policy will need to update its calling syntax.

 ## Module Description